sffjunkie/astral/src/doc/index.rst

            respectively.

            Rahukaalam can now be calculated for night times.

-           The Google geocoder and Astral classes have been removed
 ---------- --------------------------------------------------------------------
 1.10.1     Keyword args are now passed to the geocoder class from Astral
            __init__ in order to allow the Google Maps API key to be passed to